A Baker's Dozen Famous Actresses You Didn't Know Were Republicans

 12. Margaret Hamilton - Well so long as Republicans are going to get a bad rap anyway, let's include our most infamous Republican actress, the Wicked Witch of the West her own self, Margaret Hamilton.
 Margaret Hamilton grew up in Cleveland, Ohio, attended Hathaway Brown School and

 practiced acting by doing children's theater.
 After several film roles in the 30s, Margaret was tapped for her breakout role in the Wizard of Oz as the witch that haunted children's dreams for more than half a century.
 Turns out she was a Sunday School teacher, a staunch Republican and conservative.
-Republicans pitch a wide tent.
+It turns out Republicans do pitch a wide tent.

 There are a whole batch of lists on the Internet featuring current Republican actresses out there, but there aren't many from the golden era of film.
 I thought you might like to see that not all of the classic actresses from the heyday of film were shrieking Communists and liberals.
 That's why I used to watch the Oscars.
 There wasn't much danger of having to listen to some speech about how terrible America is for not helping the Palestinians drive the Jews into the sea.
 They just talked about what a privilege it was for them to do their job and to be in this great country.
 Note the number of immigrants up in that list.